-Sterne grew up in the midst of the Romanian avant-garde in the 1920s.
-She traveled to Paris frequently in the 1930s, immersing herself in Surrealism before relocating to New York in 1941.
-There she quickly became active in the circle of exiled European artists and the younger generation of American artists who later became Abstract Expressionists.
-In the early 1950s, Sterne began painting with the newly invented aerosol spray, discovering that its speed and ease of movement paired with the paint’s diffuse, blurred edges effectively translated the sensation of the pulsating city environments she depicted.
+Sterne grew up in the midst of the Romanian avant-garde artists of the 1920s.
+She traveled to Paris frequently in the 1930s, immersing herself in Surrealism, before relocating to New York in 1941.
+There she quickly became active in the circle of exiled European artists as well as the younger generation of American artists who later became Abstract Expressionists.
+In the early 1950s Sterne began painting with the newly invented aerosol spray, discovering that the speed and ease of moving her arm as she worked, paired with the diffuse, blurred edge of the spray lines, effectively translated the sensation of the pulsating city environments she depicted.

 March 1963 - Loan to Mary Baldwin College

 January - July, 1962 - Loan to exhibition at Birmingham Museum of Art

 January - March, 1960, Loan to Washington & Lee University